GDQuest/website/content/news/2016/programming/hugo-tips-concat-node-paths-variable/index.md

 date = "2016-04-20T09:34:58+02:00"
 description = "Have you ever wondered how to access a file from your database based on a variable in your front matter in Hugo?
-This tutorial will show you how to achieve that using the index function." highlight = "templates" tags = ["hugo", "gohugo", "static html engine", "create a website"] title = "Hugo Tips: Concatenate paths with variables" type = "post"
+This tutorial will show you how to achieve that using the index function." highlight = "templates" keywords = ["hugo", "gohugo", "static html engine", "create a website"] title = "Hugo Tips: Concatenate paths with variables" type = "post"